Learning Part Segmentation through Unsupervised Domain Adaptation from Synthetic Vehicles: Experiments

 Among the baseline methods, CRST only achieves marginal improvement and may even hurt the performance in some cases, implying that simple smoothness regularization is not working very well on this task.
 Moreover, since our synthetic images are generated with random texture and background, it is hard to reduce pixel-level domain discrepancy, so the results of BDL are not satisfactory either.
 CAG achieves more improvement on \emph{car} and \emph{bus}, showing category-aware feature alignment may work well on parts with regular shapes and large areas.
 CCSSL improves most categories, suggesting part segmentation benefits more from consistency constraints and strong augmentations.

-Compared with the baselines, GMG achieves very competitive results, outperforming all other methods on \emph{car}, \emph{motorbike}, \emph{aeroplane}, and \emph{bus}.
-Furthermore, we introduce a variant of GMG, where pseudo-label errors are reduced by using the ground-truth viewpoints of the real training images during geometric matching (i.e., the grid search step only looks for the best prototype).
-The results from this model are shown in the row ``GMG (Ours) w/ vp''.
-We observe the performance is improved further.
+Compared with the baselines, GMG achieves very competitive results, outperforming all other methods in most cases.
+Furthermore, we introduce a variant of GMG, where pseudo-label errors are reduced by using the ground-truth viewpoints of the real training images during geometric matching (the grid search step only looks for the best prototype).
+The results from this model are shown in the row ``GMG (Ours) w/ vp'', which show further improvement.

 We report object part segmentation results on PascalPart test images in Table~\ref{tab:pascalpartrst}.
 For this dataset, we include part segmentation results from a DeepLabv3+ network directly trained from PascalPart labels on real images in a fully-supervised manner.
 These results can be considered as upper-bound for UDA approaches.
-Compared with CGPart, the PascalPart test set seems more manageable for some categories since the parts are more coarse-grained with larger sizes.
-On the other hand, the images in PascalPart are overall with lower quality and contain more truncated or occluded objects, making the segmentation task more challenging.
-Therefore, the result patterns on different categories are not the same as what we get on CGPart test images.
-Despite the variations in individual numbers, GMG still outperforms all baseline methods on all categories.
+Compared with UDA-Part, the PascalPart test set seems more manageable for some categories since the parts are more coarse-grained with larger sizes.
+On the other hand, the images in PascalPart are overall with lower resolution and contain more truncated/occluded objects, making the segmentation task more challenging.
+Therefore, the result patterns on different categories are not the same as what we observe on UDA-Part test images.
+Despite the variations in individual test cases, GMG still outperforms all baseline methods on all categories.
 Similarly, adding ground-truth viewpoints during training consistently improves GMG performance.
-This indicates a relevant future research direction.
-Nevertheless, comparing with the fully-supervised learning results, there is still a large room for improvement.
+Comparing with the fully-supervised learning results, we are aware there is still a large room for improvement, indicating a relevant future research direction.

 In Figure~\ref{fig:GCG_rst2}, we compare object part segmentation results from GMG and the \emph{Source-Only} model.
 Generally, GMG is better at recognizing the shape and the boundary of parts.
 GMG can also eliminate wrong predictions that violate the part relations, implying it gains more knowledge about the object structure.
 On the other hand, GMG is prone to misclassifying small parts, such as the \emph{mirror} of \emph{car} and the \emph{pedal} of \emph{bicycle}, whose labels are harder to be correctly transferred through geometric matching.
 We consider it as future work to improve GMG performance on smaller parts.